 How does an electronic money institution work?

-An EMI is authorised to issue a digital monetary value, or electronic money.
-Customers can then use this money for purchases at other parties.
+An EMI is authorised to issue digital monetary value, or electronic money.
+Customers can then use this money to make purchases at other parties.

 An institution stores e-money in a central accounting system or an electronic carrier.
 In other words, EMI may use servers or electronic chips.